apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 If you are running without a middle manager you need to also use `druid.processing.intermediaryData.storage.type=deepstore`

 ### Custom Template Pod Adapter
 The custom template pod adapter allows you to specify a pod template file per task type for more flexibility on how to define your pods.
-This adapter expects a [PodTemplate](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) to be available on the overlord's file system.
+This adapter expects a [Pod Template](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) to be available on the overlord's file system.
 This pod template is used as the base of the pod spec for the Kubernetes Job.
 You can override things like labels, environment variables, resources, annotation, or even the base image with this template.
 To enable this pod adapter you can specify the runtime property `druid.indexer.runner.k8s.adapter.type: customTemplateAdapter`

 The base pod template must be specified as the runtime property `druid.indexer.runner.k8s.podTemplate.base: /path/to/basePodSpec.yaml`

 Task specific pod templates must be specified as the runtime property `druid.indexer.runner.k8s.podTemplate.{taskType}: /path/to/taskSpecificPodSpec.yaml` where {taskType} is the name of the task type i.e `index_parallel`

-The following is an example PodTemplate that uses the regular druid docker image.
+The following is an example Pod Template that uses the regular druid docker image.
 ```
 apiVersion: "v1"
 kind: "PodTemplate"